 2 minute read

-- There are three different types of fat
+- There are three different type of fat

 - They are categorised by where they are stored

 - One particular type of fat is especially dangerous

 - There are measures we can take to reduce our risk

 Like many I’ve heard that there is particular fat in us that’s really bad.
 I knew it’s name but not much more than that.
 I thought I’d begin by taking a whistle-stop tour of fat generally so that I understood a bit more such as what it does and what different types of fat there are.

 I particularly wanted to learn more about this so called ‘bad’ fat, what makes is worse than the ‘other’ fat.
 I wanted to understand how do we know if we’ve got too much of it and what we can do to reduce it.